uyuni-project/uyuni/docs/api-call.md

 4: user : **default** root. user that execute cmd

-### Accessing/Navigation through the Suse-manager-Server.
+### Navigating through the SUSE manager Web interface

-* if you want to go to a specif page, just add this in your feature :
+* if you want to go to a given page, just add this to your feature:

 ```
    Given I am authorized
    When I follow "Salt"
 ```

-* Check that a specific word exist on the webpage:
+* Check that a given text exists in the Web page:

 ```
  Then I should see a "System Overview" text
  Then I should see a "INSERT YOUR TEXT HERE" text
 ```

-* Click a specific link:
+* Click on a given link:

 ```
  And I click on "Finish"
 ```

-* Type text in specif field
+* Type text in given field

 ```
  When I enter "SUSE Test Key x86_64" as "description"